Guilt and Adoption [How to Cope]

 These feelings are especially common in adoptees who are told potential reasons why their birth parents placed them for adoption.
 You may have been told that your birth parents couldn’t afford to raise a child, they didn’t want to parent or they were not well enough to support a family.

-You might begin to feel like you compounded a difficult time in your birth parents’ lives.
-This couldn’t be more untrue.
+You might begin to feel like you compounded a difficult time in your birth parents’ lives, but this couldn’t be more untrue.

 You have done nothing wrong because you had zero control over the situation.
 Your birth parents’ decision was fueled by love and the desire to give you a better life.
 Yet, even if you know this, emotions don’t always align with what we know.
 That’s what makes guilt and shame in adoption so complicated.